-- Make your own peanut butter and jelly sandwiches wrap them in foil and freeze them. (mark them with a sharpie so you don’t forget what they are and when you froze them) Put them in your kids lunchboxes and they will thaw by lunch time.
+- Make your own peanut butter and jelly sandwiches wrap them in plastic wrap, and then cover with foil and freeze them.
+Label and Put them in your kids lunchboxes and they will thawed by lunch time.

-- If your freezing meals to go directly into the freezer, add a little extra liquid as it will thicken when frozen.
+- If your freezing casserole type meals to go directly into the freezer, add a little extra liquid as it will thicken when frozen.

 - Do you always have just a little bit of veggies left over from your meal?
 Instead of throwing it away add it to a freezer bag.
 Keep adding different left over veggies to the same baggy and use it for vegetable soup.